spiral/docs/basic/workers.md

 There is multiple limitations to be aware of.

 #### Memory Leaks
-Since application stays in memory to long even small memory leak might lead to process restart.
+Since application stays in memory for long even small memory leak might lead to process restart.
 Though RoadRunner will monitor memory consumption it is the best to avoid memory leaks in your application source code.

 #### Application State